-Two directors report to the Chief Executive and collectively form the authority's management team together with the Chief Financial Officer and the Council's Solicitor, who act as specialist advisors.
+Two directors report to the Chief Executive and form the authority's management team together with the Chief Financial Officer and the Council's Solicitor, who act as specialist advisors.
+During 2017/18, the Management Team was broadened to include the remaining four Heads of Service.
 The Management Team assists the Chief Executive with the strategic and overall management of the organisation.
 The Constitution makes it responsible for overseeing and co-ordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
-Each member of the management team takes lead responsibility for major elements of the authority's business and manages a business unit.
+Each member of the management team takes lead responsibility for major elements of the authority's business.

 The Management Team collectively and individually are responsible for securing the economical, effective and efficient use of resources as required by the duty of best value.

-Powers delegated to each member of Management Team are documented in the constitution.
+Powers delegated to each member of Management Team, together with other officers, are documented in the constitution.

-The Council maintains an independent Internal Audit Service, which operates within the principles contained in the standards set out in the United Kingdom Public Sector Internal Audit Standards 2012.
+The Council maintains an independent Internal Audit Service, which operates within the principles set out within the Public Sector Internal Audit Standards (PSIAS).
+These standards were set by a number of internal audit standard setters who established a series of standards known as PSIAS and adopted with effect from 1 April 2013.